THE DOG SCOOP

 How much are Fine and Dandy puppies?

 The 2021 Price List is from $3,500 depending on coat and eye color.
-Puppies with one or two blue eyes will be higher priced.
+Puppies with one or two blue eyes may be higher priced.

 We take great care in studying genetics and choose to breed the best Australian Shepherds and Poodles to produce beautiful, healthy puppies who are smart, fun, and well-rounded.

 When you receive your puppy he or she has had 8 weeks of constant human contact.
-He's had two wellness checks by our veterinarian, his first set of puppy shots, has been microchipped, and has had dewclaws removed.
+He (or she) will also already have their first set of puppy shots, including an additional parvo shot, and will be microchipped.

 In addition, he's had daily physical therapy for healthy movement and for proper socialization.
 During this time he's had a special high-quality dog food, along with mama's milk, to support strong bones and muscles.
 We recommended continuing to feed them the same food from Life's Abundance.